Achimenes

 Achimenes:

-one of my top three picks for these plants.
-It grows with a
+of my top three picks for these plants.
+It grows with a cascading

 lavender/blue flowers with incredible purple netting and a little